-The following table sets forth the beneficial ownership of our common stock as of December 31, 2019, as adjusted to reflect the sale of common stock offered by us in this offering, for:
+The following table sets forth the beneficial ownership of our common stock as of June 30, 2020, as adjusted to reflect the sale of common stock offered by us in this offering, for:

-- · each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our common stock; - each of our named executive officers; - · each of our directors; and - all of our executive officers and directors as a group.
+- each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our common stock; - each of our named executive officers: - · each of our directors; and - all of our executive officers and directors as a group.

-The percentage ownership information shown in the table prior to this offering is based upon 198,974,494 shares of common stock outstanding as of December 31, 2019, after giving effect to the conversion of all outstanding shares of preferred stock into 177,971,620 shares of our common stock immediately prior to the closing of this offering, including 2,138,748 shares of Series C-1 convertible preferred stock issued in January and February 2020 upon the cash exercise of warrants that were outstanding as of December 31, 2019.
+The percentage ownership information shown in the table prior to this offering is based upon 19,905,318 shares of common stock outstanding as of June 30, 2020, after giving effect to the conversion of all outstanding shares of preferred stock into 17,797,026 shares of our common stock immediately upon the closing of this offering.